 Click on pictures for more detail.

-An interesting miniature great wheel, quite likely a unique 'one off' piece.
+An interesting miniature great wheel, unlike any I've encountered.
+This great wheel has too trains with full hour and half hour striking.
+Great wheel clocks are usually time train only and in the 'Y' frame configuration the two train variety are virtually unknown.
 From the front the clock looks like a conventional great wheel design (first photo).
 However, here the similarities end.
-There is a center frame that divides the time train (front) from the strike train (rear).
-While the time train employs a fussee system that winds from the front, the strike train uses a going barrel winding from the rear.
-The second great wheel employed in the strike train has a 24 hour count wheel mounted to it.
+There is an additional center frame that divides the time train (front) from the strike train (rear) making this a double-framed movement.
+While the time train employs a fusee system that winds from the front, the strike train uses a going barrel wound from the rear.
+The second, rear great wheel employed in the strike train has a 36 hour count wheel mounted to it.

-There is a wide variety of wheel crossings used throughout the movement from a conventional four, to five and then six spokes and culminating in the fanciful curvilinear design used in the strike train's great wheel.
+There is a wide variety of wheel crossings used throughout the movement from a conventional four, to five and then six spokes and culminating in the fanciful, curvilinear design used in the strike train's great wheel.
+Wheels are wafer thin and crossings are in the traditional French star pattern exhibiting an exaggerated taper from the hub to the rim.
+Frames are stippled; gilded and held together with decorative, threaded rosettes.
+Pillars ends decorated with fine turning and knurling.

 Provenance: Christie's, New York, USA, June 17, 2005; Lot #43.
 Formerly from the R.O.
 Schmitt collection.